marvinpinto/disjoint.ca/content/writing/2016-02-28-serverless-irc-notifications.md

-{{< figure class="img-responsive image-floatright" src="https://s3.amazonaws.com/media.disjoint.ca/empire-wants-you.jpg" alt="The empire wants you meme" >}}
+{{< figure class="img-responsive pull-right" src="https://s3.amazonaws.com/media.disjoint.ca/empire-wants-you.jpg" alt="The empire wants you meme" >}}
 ### Get Involved!

 So!
 If IRC Hooky sounds cool to you, I invite you to contribute in any way you